DataDog/dd-trace-js/README.md

 Please refer to the [SECURITY.md](https://github.com/DataDog/dd-trace-js/blob/master/SECURITY.md) document if you have found a security issue.

 ## Datadog With OpenTelemetery

 Please refer to the [Node.js Custom Instrumentation using OpenTelemetry API](https://docs.datadoghq.com/tracing/trace_collection/custom_instrumentation/nodejs/otel/) document.
-It includes information on how to use the OpenTelemetry API with dd-trace-js
+It includes information on how to use the OpenTelemetry API with dd-trace-js.

 Note that our internal implementation of the OpenTelemetry API is currently set within the version range `>=1.0.0 <1.9.0`.
 This range will be updated at a regular cadence therefore, we recommend updating your tracer to the latest release to ensure up to date support.